-Here are some additional options for us, or any women who wants a look that is flattering but also modest:
+Here are some additional options in the category of best swimsuits for women over 50, or any women who wants a look that is flattering but also modest:

 Option #1: A capri style bottom will provide more coverage and still allow for swim time, as this two piece bathing suit is constructed for the beach or pool.

-Option 2: If you are more comfortable covering up entirely, there are some very pretty and feminine options in swimdresses.
+Option 2: If you are more comfortable covering up entirely, there are some very pretty and feminine options in swimdresses (similar look).

 Option 3: The tankini is also a style that offers additional coverage, like this style with a skirted bottom.
+I bought this suit after finding it when writing this post, and I really love it!
 Selecting a bottom that is not a bikini cut is the key…unless that is what you’re looking for…if so, go for it!

 Whatever you choose to wear in a bathing suit, just make sure it fits you well, expresses your own personal style and gives you confidence.
 After all, you’re beautiful just as you are!